RE22-121000 Temperature Controller – Made in Poland – internal view

 - Solder joints still carry flux residue, and one capacitor looks slightly swollen, though the module itself might still be workable.

 The device works with resistance temperature sensors, thermocouples and standard analogue signals.
-Control can be carried out in a simple on/off mode with hysteresis or using a PID algorithm, the parameters of which can be set manually or selected automatically thanks to the auto-adaptation function.
-The relay output allows direct control of small loads, and settings can be password-protected.
-The unit is housed in an IP65-rated enclosure, powered by standard mains voltages.
+Control can be performed in simple on/off mode with hysteresis or using a PID algorithm, the parameters of which can be set manually or selected automatically thanks to the auto-adaptation function.
+The relay output allows the direct control of small consumers and the settings can be password-protected.
+The entire unit is enclosed in an IP65-rated enclosure, supplied from typical mains voltages.

-We take a look inside to discover the secret of its compact design.
-The unit is composed not of a single board, but of four laminate boards, cleverly fitted together using pin headers or simply soldered together (the front panel with the base).
-Surface-mount components are primarily used, although through-hole components are also available.
+We take a look inside to find out the secret of the compact design.
+The whole thing is made up of not one, but four laminate boards, cleverly fitted together on pin joints or simply soldered together (front panel with base).
+Primarily surface mount is used, although through-hole components are also available.

-The display consists of individual digits – LSD3155-20.
-The overall design appears fairly simple and does not contain any unusual components, such as a dedicated display driver with an I2C-style interface.
+The display is made up of separate digits - the LSD3155-20.
+The construction of the whole appears to be fairly simple and does not include unusual components such as a dedicated display driver with an I2C style interface.

-The whole unit is powered by a TEZ 2.5/D BREVE-FUFVASSONS Art 16009-9984 mains transformer.
-From what I can see, the power rating of this transformer is 2.0 VA and the voltage on the secondary side is 7.5 V.
+The whole thing is powered by a TEZ 2.5/D BREVE-FUFVASSONS Art 16009-9984 mains transformer.
+As far as I can see, the power of this transformer is 2.0 VA and the voltage on the secondary side is 7.5 V.

-The heart of the module is the Atmega32.
-This comes as no surprise; it is probably one of the most popular families of microcontrollers here.
-I was half expecting a PIC there, but judging by our forum, they are less well-known.
-Next to the Atmega, you can see four transistors for controlling the individual digits of the display.
-There is also a ULN2003 nearby – probably also for controlling the displays, or more specifically the segments.
-In the measurement section, I can see an LM358 (comparator), an HCF4051 (multiplexer), a TL431 (reference voltage) and a 2252A chip, which I don’t recognise.
-Any suggestions?
-I’m also surprised by the additional four transistors – there are eight in total.
+At the heart of the module is the Atmega32.
+This is no surprise, it's probably one of the more popular microcontroller families with us.
+I was a bit expecting a PIC there, but looking at our forum they are less known though.
+Next to the Atmega you can see four transistors to control the separate digits of the display.
+Next to it is also a ULN2003 - probably also to control the displays, or more precisely the segments.
+In the measurement section I see an LM358 (operational amplifier), HCF4051 (multiplexer), TL431 (reference voltage) and a 2252A circuit that I don't recognise.
+Suggestions?
+I'm also surprised by the extra four transistors - there are eight in total.

 Have you used this type of controller?